janackeh/janackeh/README.md

 Hi ![](https://i.imgur.com/7OZN7vv.gif)my name is Janackeh Blackwell
 ==========================================================================================================================================

-I am a web developer & creative problem solver
+I am a tech community builder, web developer & creative problem solver
 ----------------------------------------------

 I started learning to code in 2019 but got serious about transitioning into tech as a full time career in 2022.
 I am interested in front end design and helping people visualize their ideas on the web.